michaelmob/website-prev/content/posts/vim-xkb-keymap/_index.md

 our compose key instead with an xkb option:
 [level3(caps_switch)](https://superuser.com/questions/138708/xorg-how-can-i-map-altgr-to-the-capslock-key-to-toggle-3rd-level-symbols).

-With our new symbols map and compose key remapped to `Caps Lock`, we get these extra key combinations:
+With the new symbols map and compose key remapped to `Caps Lock`, we can get these extra key combinations:
 | Key Combination                     | Action    | Xkb                                                  |
 |-------------------------------------|-----------|------------------------------------------------------|
 | <kbd>Caps Lock</kbd> + <kbd>H</kbd> | Left      | `key <AC06> { [ h, H, Left ] };`                     |